roseengineering/rfcascade/README.md

 1000      41.85   16.63     57.19  -73.51
 ```

-Shunt a 330 ohm resistor across the two-port output.
+Shunt a 330 ohm resistor across the output of the two-port network.
 This makes the transistor unconditionally stable.

 ```
 $ cascade -oshunt 330 < 2n5179_5ma.s2p